ezstaking/website-content/content/en/faq/2-staking/1-how-do-i-participate-in-staking.md

 4. Confirm your delegation.
 5. Start earning block rewards!

-That's it!
+That’s it!
 Our platform takes care of the rest, providing a seamless staking experience for you.